luvsai/FoxyKat/README.md

 The app is in development stage
-1.basic functionalities like Googel authentication , chat functionality are implmented
+1.basic functionalities like Googel authentication , chat functionality are implemented